Successful Processing for Self-Managed Super Fund Borrowing

 Property Investment with Borrowing

-The rules and regulations for setting up and borrowing through a SMSF are complex, however our sister company Accurate Investments, which is located at Joondalup, Perth, Western Australia, has successfully processed a significant number of these applications.
+The rules and regulations for setting up and borrowing through a SMSF are complex, however by working alongside Digital Financial Services, which is located in Wangara, Perth, Western Australia, we have successfully processed a significant number of these applications.

 As with all investments, whether it is within a SMSF or outside, the quality of the investment is of up most importance.
 If an investment is made within a SMSF it is essential that the SMSF's portfolio is balanced and that the only asset within the fund is not just the property being purchased.

 With borrowing within a SMSF, whether it is property or other assets, it is essential that you get professional advice before making the commitment, as there are numerous risks involved in making such as investment.

 If you already have a SMSF, you’ll need to make sure you have the necessary powers to borrow under your fund.
 This review is normally completed by a lawyer who specialises in SMSFs.